PetrBelecky/100-days-of-code/log.md

 ## Log

+### Day 11 (2019-23-01)

+### Day 10 (2019-22-01)
+I was introduced to a [BEM notation](http://getbem.com/introduction/) and I am immediately loving it.
+Done some [simple pages](https://github.com/PetrBelecky/bootcamp-excercises/tree/master/day-08-html-css) using BEM.

+### Day 9 (2019-21-01)
+For the first time got my hands on media-queries and tried the mobile-first mindset.
+Also worked on some HTML forms.

 ### Day 8 (2019-20-01)
 I started working with a Sass and was introduced to Gulp.
 Done a [simple page](https://github.com/PetrBelecky/bootcamp-excercises/tree/master/day-06-css/sass-excercise) with a lot of flexbox and styling.
 Learned about adding icons to HTML.